-Last version: 20160302
+Last version: 20180312

-The CPreProcessor CPP (1)
+The C PreProcessor CPP (1)

-- CPP is a program called by the compiler that processes the text of the program before its actual translation - It basically does the following operations: - Includes the content of other files (usually header files) - Expands the SYMBOLS with their related definitions - Includes/Excludes part of the code to the text that will be actually compiled - These actions are controlled by directives - A directive is a single code line that starts with # - You can use the character \ to go to a new line within the same directive
+- CPP is a program called by the compiler that processes the text of the program before its actual translation - It basically does the following operations: - Include the content of other files (usually header files) - Expand the SYMBOLS defined by the programmer with their related definitions - Include/Exclude part of the text to the code that will be actually compiled - These actions are controlled by directives - A directive is a single code line that starts with # - You can use the character \ to go to a new line within the same directive

+Inclusion of header files (files with .h extension that contains only declarations).
+E.g.

+#include <stdint.h>

+#include "my_header.h"

-- Inclusion of header files (files with .h extension that contains only declarations).
-E.g. #include <stdint.h> #include "my_header.h" - The file stdint.h is searched in a standard directory list; my_header.h is searched in the same directory as the including source file - The list of directories searched for header files can be changed with a compiler option
+- The file stdint.h is searched in a standard directory list; my_header.h is searched in the same directory as the including source file - The list of directories searched for header files can be changed with a compiler option